REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Experiments

 \paragraph{Online revision as an efficient scaling strategy.} The reflection model provides revised responses, which doubles the dataset size.
-To evaluate whether other methods could yield similar benefits, we extend the GRPO baseline generation to eight paths, i.e., ``Gen8'', to verify whether parallel sampling scaling is more effective.
-However, Gen8 indicates no consistent improvement over parallel sampling of four paths, while our combination with sequential revision, under the same reward $\text{R}_\text{Len}$, demonstrates superior performance and truncation ratios, thereby establishing the enhanced efficacy of our scaling method compared to mere parallel sampling.
+To evaluate whether other methods could yield similar benefits, we extend the GRPO baseline generation to 8 paths, i.e., ``Gen8'', to verify whether scaling parallel sampling is more effective.
+However, Gen8 indicates no consistent improvement over parallel sampling of 4 paths, while our combination with sequential revision, under the same reward $\text{R}_\text{Len}$, demonstrates superior performance and truncation ratios, thereby establishing the enhanced efficacy of our scaling method compared to mere parallel sampling.

 Regarding training time, we optimize the implementation by deferring the update of the vllm inference model, which enables parallel execution of training and data generation, resulting in approximately a twofold speedup.
 On 3 NVIDIA A800 80G GPUs, GRPO with sampling 4 paths requires 80 hours, while sampling 8 paths requires 110 hours.
-Our method, incorporating the reflection model, required 120 hours.
+Our method, incorporating the reflection model, requires 120 hours.
 Given the significant performance improvement, this additional computational cost is deemed acceptable.
-If training efficiency is a primary concern, utilizing the reflection reward alone also requires only 80 hours and achieves improved performance.
+Furthermore, our approach actually reduces token usage and can lower cost in large-scale experiments, detailed in Appendix~\ref{apx:cost}.
+Finally, if training efficiency is a primary concern, utilizing the reflection reward alone also requires only 80 hours and achieves improved performance.